mpilone/hazelcastmq/hazelcastmq-stomp/README.md

 while not requiring any of the JMS complexity.

 ## Features
-* STOMP 1.2 protocol (which is mostly backward compatible to 1.1)
+* STOMP 1.1 and 1.2 protocols
 * Sending and subscribing
 * Multiple clients on single server
 * Queue and Topic send/receive